Iryonis/stop-wasting-your-time/README.md

 ### With a Git pull

 1. Pull the latest version of the project.
+2. Execute the command 'npm -i' to install required components.
-2. Execute the Bash script 'build.sh'.
+3. Execute the Bash script 'build.sh'.
-3. Go to the address `chrome://extensions/`.
+4. Go to the address `chrome://extensions/`.
-4. Check 'Developer mode' in the upper right corner.
+5. Check 'Developer mode' in the upper right corner.
-5. Click on the 'Load unpacked extension' button in the upper left corner.
+6. Click on the 'Load unpacked extension' button in the upper left corner.
-6. Select the 'dist' folder.
+7. Select the 'dist' folder.
-7. (Optional) Enjoy!
+8. (Optional) Enjoy!

 ## Contributing